munificent/game-programming-patterns/book/dirty-flag.markdown

     But a simpler solution is to just *keep a running total*.
 When we add or remove an item, just add or remove its weight from the current total.
-If we can "pay as we go" like this and keep the derived data updated, then that's often a better choice than using this pattern.
+If we can "pay as we go" like this and keep the derived data updated, then that's often a better choice than using this pattern and calculated the derived data from scratch when needed.

-All of this makes it sound like dirty flags are never actually useful, but you'll eventually find a place here or there where they help.
+All of this makes it sound like dirty flags are never appropriate, but you'll find a place here or there where they help.
-<span name="hacks">Grepping</span> your
+<span name="hacks">Searching</span> your
 average game codebase for the word "dirty" will often turn up uses of this pattern.